We can help you find the best air conditioner to fit your home's needs.

 When considering buying a new air conditioning system, it's important to understand all the factors that affect performance and efficiency.
 Not every system is right for every home, which is why AQS Heating & Air Conditioning is here to help you choose the right AC system for your needs.

 When you call us for air conditioning installation or replacement, we'll go over factors such as sizing, efficiency ratings, and your current ductwork system to help find the best AC system for you.
-Call us today for a free estimate on any of air conditioning services in Hemet, Riverside, Moreno Valley and the nearby areas!
+Call us today for a free estimate on any of air conditioning services in Hemet, Riverside, San Bernardino and the nearby areas!

 Air conditioners employ the same operating principles and basic components as your home refrigerator.
 An air conditioner cools your home with a cold indoor coil called the evaporator.
 The condenser, a hot outdoor coil, releases the collected heat outside.
 The evaporator and condenser coils are serpentine tubing surrounded by aluminum fins.
 This tubing is usually made of copper.

 A pump, called the compressor, moves a heat transfer fluid (or refrigerant) between the evaporator and the condenser.
 The pump forces the refrigerant through the circuit of tubing and fins in the coils.
 The liquid refrigerant evaporates in the indoor evaporator coil, pulling heat out of indoor air and thereby cooling the home.
 The hot refrigerant gas is pumped outdoors into the condenser where it reverts back to a liquid, giving up its heat to the air flowing over the condenser's metal tubing and fins.

 Today's air conditioners continue to improve on energy efficiency standards.
 Even if your air conditioner is only 10 years old, you could save as much as 20% to 40% of your cooling energy costs by replacing it with a newer, more efficient model.
 ENERGY STAR rated models offer the highest standard of energy efficiency, allowing for maximum savings.